Ruiselede

-Ruiselede ([ˈrœysəˌleːdə]; Ruuslee; historically Ruysselede) is a municipality located in the Belgian province of West Flanders.
+Ruiselede ([ˈrœysəˌleːdə]; Ruuslee; historically Ruysselede) is a former municipality located in the Belgian province of West Flanders.
 This town only comprises the town of Ruiselede proper.
 On January 1, 2006, Ruiselede had a total population of 5,113.
-The total area is 30.20 km² which gives a population density of 169 inhabitants per km².
+The total area is 30.20 km2 which gives a population density of 169 inhabitants per km2.

 Ruiselede was the location of a coastal radio site.
 From 1923 to 1940 it had a VLF aerial.
 On 30 December 1933, the mast was demolished when an aircraft collided with it.